lquerel/gcp-bigquery-client/README.md

 ---

+## Example

-## ExampleThis example performs the following operations:
+This example performs the following operations:

 * Load a set of environment variables to set `$PROJECT_ID`, `$DATASET_ID`, `$TABLE_ID` and `$GOOGLE_APPLICATION_CREDENTIALS`
 * Init the BigQuery client
 * Create a dataset in the GCP project `$PROJECT_ID`